galanisl/loh_scripts/README.md

 ![Datasets](figs/datasets.png)

-It is important to note that all the gDNA and data were generated in a previous study \[Fogarty *et al.* (2017) Nature 550:67-73\] and we did not use any additional human embryo samples for our reanalyses.

 ## Pipelines

 The scripts associated with each pipeline have been organised in different folders.
-Each script contain example execution guidelines.
+Each script contains example execution guidelines.

 ### Copy-number profiles from low-pass WGS data